boucherm/GazePrediction/README.md

 To counter this, it is effective to perform some acquisition runs where the head stays still and only the eyes move to look at the pixel/cursor.

 Adjustment to your situation:
-The screen size is hardcoded as 1920x1080.
-Therefore, if your screen has a different size you should look for the `1920` and `1080` values and replace with your screen resolution values.
 If you have more than one webcam connected to your computer you may need to change the camera index ( default value: `0` ) in the `cv2.VideoCapture(0)` call.